All Episodes

 In fact, that's one of the concerns that the military acknowledged early on.

-They set up some facilities around, radar facilities for detecting when they come in.
+They set up some facilities around, radar facilities, for detecting when they come in, planes are coming close, and they shut the transmitter down theoretically.

-The thing is, there's also a document that we cite, it's called The Revolution of Military Affairs and Conflict Short of War from 1989 by the U.S.
+It's called The Revolution of Military Affairs and Conflict Short of War from 1989 by the U.S. Army War College.

-And at that time they had technology that, using again pulse radio frequency, that they could send and direct towards an aircraft deliberately, which would then cause problems with the avionics and also problems, those are the controls, the computer controls that control the aircraft.
+And at that time, they had technology using, again, pulsed radio frequency that they could send and direct towards an aircraft deliberately, which would then cause problems with the avionics and also problems.

 That's right.

-And so what they're concerned about is that these kinds of systems, if a plane moves through the beam or through an area that has a lot of electromagnetic activity, that it can alter or interfere with the fly-by-wire systems or the onboard avionics.
+And so what they're concerned about is that these kinds of systems, if a plane moves through the beam or through an area that's getting that has a lot of electromagnetic activity, that it can alter or interfere with the fly-by-wire systems or the onboard avionics.

-Remember, when you get on an aircraft, they tell you, turn off your cellular phone and keep it off.
+Now, remember, when you get on an aircraft, they tell you, turn off your cellular phone and keep it off.

-And the answer is, probably so.
+And the answer is probably so.

-And the reason I say that is, we published a little over two years ago, And there isn't a week that goes by that we don't hear from someone complaining about such things.
+And the reason I say that is we published a little over two years ago, and there isn't a week that goes by that we don't hear from someone complaining about such things.

 Now, half of those we kind of discard because the way they're written, you can tell there's probably more going on there than maybe a military project or a test project.